B3LZie/alx-low_level_programming/0x00-hello_world/README.md

 2 2 script that generates the assembly code of a C code and save it in an output file ext .s 3 script that compiles a C file and creates an executable named cisfun 4 C program that prints
+5  C program that prints + new line